Fashionable Nonsense: Reception

-According to New York Review of Books editor Barbara Epstein, who was delighted by Sokal's hoax, the response within the humanities to the book was bitterly divided, with some delighted and some enraged; in some reading groups, reaction was polarized between impassioned supporters and equally impassioned opponents of Sokal.
+According to New York Review of Books editor Barbara Epstein, who was delighted by Sokal's hoax, the response to the book within the humanities was bitterly divided, with some delighted and some enraged; in some reading groups, reaction was polarized between impassioned supporters and equally impassioned opponents of Sokal.

 Support

 Philosopher Thomas Nagel has supported Sokal and Bricmont, describing their book as consisting largely of "extensive quotations of scientific gibberish from name-brand French intellectuals, together with eerily patient explanations of why it is gibberish," and agreeing that "there does seem to be something about the Parisian scene that is particularly hospitable to reckless verbosity."

 Several scientists have expressed similar sentiments.
 Richard Dawkins, in a review of this book, said regarding the discussion of Lacan:We do not need the mathematical expertise of Sokal and Bricmont to assure us that the author of this stuff is a fake.
 Perhaps he is genuine when he speaks of non-scientific subjects?
-But a philosopher who is caught equating the erectile organ to the square root of minus one has, for my money, blown his credentials when it comes to things that I don't know anything about.Noam Chomsky called the book "very important," and said that "a lot of the so-called 'left' criticism [of science] seems to be pure nonsense."
+But a philosopher who is caught equating the erectile organ to the square root of minus one has, for my money, blown his credentials when it comes to things that I don't know anything about.Noam Chomsky called the book "very important", and said that "a lot of the so-called 'left' criticism [of science] seems to be pure nonsense."